 There has been a big shift in marketing in recent years, away from the “hard sell”, which is often associated with traditional advertising, to the provision of valuable content as a lead generation tool.
 This change has caused demand for content strategists to skyrocket.
 The role of a content strategist within the marketing team is to develop a strategy that aligns with both the business objectives of the company (or the customer) and the needs of the customer.
 They do this by planning relevant, high-quality content that provides some kind of intrinsic value to the reader.

-Not only will a content strategist plan the publication of the content, but will often work closely with the SEO team to write detailed summaries for independent or in-house writers, conduct competitive analysis, and conduct content audits.
-Depending on the size of the team, the content strategist will most likely be expected to write, edit, and publish the content himself when other content producers are not available.
+This type of content, usually a mix of long and short text content, images, videos, and infographics, promotes the brand as an authority in the field, builds trust among potential customers, and provides opportunities for the content team to increase website traffic using techniques such as link building and SEO.
 The role of the SEO specialist is crucial for any company with an active online presence.
 Search engine optimization or SEO mainly helps to send the right people to the content they are looking for by carefully placing specific keywords in relevant, high-quality content on a website or blog, increasing the visibility of that content on search engines such as Google or Bing.
 The SEO specialist is responsible for researching and identifying those keywords before making sure that the content is adapted to include them naturally.

 The digital marketing manager is responsible for the successful operation of digital channels and campaigns that create new leads, promote the brand and contribute to the overall growth of the company.
 The size of the company will determine how practical the Digital Marketing manager is when it comes to executing tasks, but in almost all cases he will collaborate closely with community and social media managers, as well as the head of marketing to ensure that messages are aligned and tasks are distribute among the right people.
 Employers want to know that you're going to spend their marketing money wisely, and that means spending time on channels that you know work and improving (or getting rid of) the underperforming ones.
 Someone with the title of “Digital Marketing” or “Digital Marketing Specialist” is usually a digital marketing generalist.